-- QLD 73.48% of gross revenue (i.e. player loss) for lotteries, 55% for instant scratch-its and 45% for Golden Casket.
+- QLD 73.48% of gross revenue (i.e. player loss) for lotteries and 55% for instant scratch-its.
 GST credit is provided. - SA Sports and special lotteries: 41% of net gambling revenue (i.e. player loss).
 All lotteries except sports and special lotteries (including Lotto, Powerball, Super 66 and instant scratchies): 41% of net gambling revenue is hypothecated to the Hospitals Fund. - TAS Tasmania does not host any State Lotteries.
 However, Tasmania receives 100% of the duty paid to the Victorian and Queensland Governments for Tasmanian subscriptions to Tattersalls and Golden Casket lottery products. - ACT Lotteries in the ACT are provided in cooperation with NSW.
-The ACT receives 76.918% of the proportion of player loss less GST for all games from NSW. - NT Fees and taxes are set by way of agreement under the Gaming Control Act between a lottery licence holder and the Northern Territory.
+For all games in the ACT, NSW pays the ACT 76.918% of the proportion of player loss less GST. - NT Fees, taxes and levies are set by way of agreement under the Gaming Control Act between a lottery licence holder and the Northern Territory.
 Agreements are commercial-in-confidence.
 All funds received are paid into the Central Holding Authority.